shakna-israel/ogw/README.md

 ## Differences

-A few features of CNoEvil aren't part of `ogw`:

-* Lambdas.
-These work by abusing a C-extension that wasn't implemented in `libtcc`.

-	* We may reimplement this eventually, as we have access to a compiler runtime.

-* Klasses.
-These work by using a C-extension that wasn't implemented in `libtcc`.

-	* We will probably reimplement this using a differing syntax.

 Usually when using CNoEvil you need to make a series of defines first, to choose what modules you'll enable/disable.

 However, `ogw` sets these defines: